Nepal Tourism Package Cost: How Expensive is Nepal tour?

 The sample of Nepal Tourist Visa

-Trekking in Nepal can be done in one of two ways: you can join an organized Nepal trekking tour and pay their fees, which cover most of the expenses of trekking; or you can go on your own, make your own way to the trailheads, and trek with a privately-hired guide, or even alone if you are familiar with the routes.
-The tour is the more expensive option, though if you are a first-timer to trekking in the Himalayas, then it is often the better option, at least until you have some experience in trekking in Nepal.
-The tour provides you with experienced guides and pre-plans the route and accommodation along the way.
-They also provide transport to the trailheads, which makes it more comfortable before you hit the harshness of the trails.
+Trekking in Nepal is quite popular among tourists to Nepal.
+You can join an organized Nepal trekking tour and pay their fees, which cover most of the expenses of trekking, or you can go on your own, make your own way to the trailheads, and trek with a privately-hired guide, or even alone if you are familiar with the routes.

 Trekking in Nepal is a must-do thing when traveling.